 Most Jeep extended warranty plans are transferrable to subsequent owners for a $50 fee.
 Another perk both main plans include is Trip Interruption Protection.
 Under this provision, Jeep’s extended warranty will cover up to $1,000 for meals, lodging, and rentals if your car breaks down because of a covered part failure.
 You have to be at least 100 miles from home to claim this perk, though.
 All of these benefits expire once your odometer reaches 100,000 miles.

 Eligibility For Jeep’s Extended Warranty

-To be eligible for either Maximum Care or Added Care Plus, a Jeep has to be within 4 years of its in-service date and have fewer than 48,000 miles.
+To be eligible for either a Maximum Care or Added Care Plus Jeep extended warranty, vehicles have to be within 4 years of their in-service date and have fewer than 48,000 miles.
 It’s important to note that when an MVP plan is purchased, it comes into effect on that date.
-For example, if you still had two years left on your bumper-to-bumper warranty, your MVP plan would not begin after that ends.
-Instead, it would overlap coverage by two years.
+For example, if you still have two years left on your bumper-to-bumper warranty, your MVP plan will not begin after that ends.
+Instead, your coverage will overlap for two years.

-Waiting until the end of the 3 year/36,000 mile window means the new coverage will overlap with the existing powertrain warranty by one year.
-If you wait beyond that timeframe, you won’t be able to purchase Jeep’s extended warranty.
+Waiting until the end of the 3-year/36,000-mile window means the new coverage will overlap with the existing powertrain warranty by one year.
+If you wait beyond that timeframe, you won’t be able to purchase a Jeep extended warranty.
 However, you might not want to wait that long.
-That’s because Mopar can add surcharges if you purchase an MVP plan after 1 year or 12,000 miles.
+Mopar can add surcharges if you purchase an MVP plan after your car reaches 1 year or 12,000 miles.